-Gas Collection and Control System A system of wells and pipes designed to collect landfill gas that can be conveyed under vacuum to a combustion device such as a flare or engine.
+Gas Collection and A system of wells and pipes designed to collect landfill gas that can be municipal solid waste landfills.14

-Landfill Gas
+Control System conveyed under vacuum to a combustion device such as a flare or engine.

-Landfill gas is a product of the decomposition of organic material contained in municipal solid waste landfills.11 for fuel.
+Landfill Gas Landfill gas is a product of the decomposition of organic material contained in to-Energy fuel.

-Landfill Gasto-Energy The process of converting landfill gas to electricity, steam or natural gas
+Landfill Gas- The process of converting landfill gas to electricity, steam or natural gas for

-Liquefied Natural Gas Natural gas in a liquid state for ease of use or storage.
+Liquefied Natural gas in a liquid state for ease of use or storage.